daisonth/advent_of_code_Rust/README.md

 # advent_of_code_Rust
-My Solutions for AdventOfCode puzzles in Rust lang
+My Solutions for AdventOfCode puzzles in Rust